Skip to main content

 • Waitlist: If the course reaches capacity, you will be placed on a waitlist and contacted if a spot becomes available.

-• Future Sessions: If you are placed on the waitlist and would like to be contacted for our fall 2025 session, please indicate your interest on the registration form.
+• Future Sessions: Please indicate your interest on the registration form.

 About Niki Woitowich

-As a professional science communicator who recently served as chair of the American Society for Biochemistry and Molecular Biology Science Outreach and Communication Committee, Niki Woitowich is frequently interviewed by members of the media on topics related to women’s health and the importance of diversity, equity, and inclusion within the scientific workforce.
+As a professional science communicator who recently served as chair of the American Society for Biochemistry and Molecular Biology's Science Outreach and Communication Committee, Niki Woitowich is frequently interviewed by the media on topics related to women's health and the importance of diversity, equity, and inclusion in the scientific workforce.
 She is formally trained as a biochemist and received her PhD in biochemistry and molecular biology from Rosalind Franklin University of Medicine and Science.
 She has expertise in neuroendocrinology, reproductive physiology, and enzymology.
-Her current research explores the intersections of sex, gender, and science, spanning research policy to practice, including the consideration of sex as a biological variable, the inclusion of women in the biomedical research workforce, and how those two components may be inextricably related.
+Her current research explores the intersections of sex, gender, and science, spanning research policy to practice, including the consideration of sex as a biological variable, the inclusion of women in the biomedical research workforce and the ways these two components may be inextricably related.

 FAQ